eraters/playit.gg/README.md

 ### Description

-This project is a sort of JavaScript wrapper around [PlayIt.GG](https://playit.gg/) and its API.
+This project is a JavaScript wrapper around [PlayIt.GG](https://playit.gg/) and its API.

-PlayIt is a
+PlayIt is an application that creates tunnels to a specified port and protocall.
+It can be used to expose web servers or other services.

 ## Installation